AstarNetwork/astar-docs/docs/builder-guides/XVM and WASM/interact_with_wasm_contract.md

 ...
 ```

 Either via a create above or via a call to `createContract` both instances are the same.
-The `Contract` provides a wrapper around the `Abi` and allows you to call either `read` or `exec` on a contract to interact with it.
+The `Contract` provides a wrapper around the `Abi` and allows us to call either `read` or `exec` on a contract to interact with it.

 ## Reading contract values